firedrakeproject/firedrake/python/firedrake_docs/source/boundary_conditions.rst

 may be nonlinear in `u`.

-When we impose a strong (Dirichlet, essential) boundary condition on `u`, we are substituting constraint:
+When we impose a strong (Dirichlet, essential) boundary condition on `u`, we are substituting the constraint:

 .. math::